cityofaustin/atd-data-lake/docs/datasrc_gs.md

 | internal_frame_count | numeric |
 | day_night | text | Whether record occured at night or during the day

-The API function called into GRIDSMART looks like this (replacing the IP address with a valid one), and is automated through the `collecting.gs.log_reader` module, called by `support/last_upd_gs`:
+The API function for calling into GRIDSMART is represented in the following HTTP request, replacing the IP address with a valid one, and is automated through the `collecting.gs.log_reader` module, called by `support/last_upd_gs`:

 ```
 http://00.00.00.00:8902/api/counts/bydate/2018-03-21
 ```

 The software that coordinates the efforts of identifying the active GRIDSMART devices, reading their status, and extracting counts data is `aws_transport/gs_insert_lake.py`.
-When this is run, `support.knack_access.get_device_locations()` queries Knack for unit data.
-Then, each of those devices are attempted to be accessed in `collecting.gs.log_reader` regardless of whether Knack has labeled them as communicating or not.
-(The reason why is that Knack seems to only label a couple devices as functional, whereas attempts to query others succeeds quite often).
+When it is run, `support.knack_access.get_device_locations()` queries Knack for unit data.
+Then, each of those devices are accessed in `collecting.gs.log_reader` regardless of whether Knack has labeled them as communicating or not.
+(Knack seems to only label a couple devices as functional, whereas attempts to query others succeeds quite often).

 Counts data returned from each GRIDSMART device is stored in a .ZIP file and named `YYYY-MM-DD_street1_street2.zip`.

 Because the `gs_insert_lake.py` code is meant to run on the City of Austin traffic control network, this is the only opportunity to query GRIDSMART devices for other information.
 Each GRIDSMART device is queried for its site information, which is stored as a "Site File": `street1_street2_site_YYYY-MM-DD.json`.
 The file stored in the Data Lake is a direct copy of what is returned from the device.
-Also, because the Site File is read for the day that the code is run regardless of how far into the past counts data are retrieved, Site Files are only stored for the day of retrieval.
-(Bear in mind, however, that historic site information can be available from the devices via the "history" API key. *TODO: Look into this.*).
+Also, because the site file is read for the day that the code is run regardless of how far into the past counts data are retrieved, Site Files are only stored for the day of retrieval.
+(Bear in mind, however, that historic site information can be accessed from the devices via the "history" API key. *TODO: Look into this.*).
 Along with this, the list of dates that contain valid data is queried so that the software then knows to attempt to request data.
 The timestamp is also queried here.

-Inside the Site File, the keys of consequence (and a few others) are the following.
+Inside the site file, the keys of consequence (and a few others) are as shown below.
 Many others that aren't as relevant have been omitted in this documentation:

 ```json
 {